ghdl/ghdl/doc/using/InvokingGHDL.rst

   These are checks for no wait statements in a procedure called in a sensitized process and checks for pure rules of a function.

-.. option:: --warn-synthesis
+.. option:: --warn-sensitivity
-.. option:: -Wsynthesis
+.. option:: -Wsensitivity

   Check analyzed unit for good synthesizable code practices and emit warnings if bad practices are detected